 What happens if I don't bring my grades up after I am put on probation?

 A student on academic probation will be suspended or dismissed (status depends on prior academic standing) from Central Missouri at the conclusion of their next semester if their semester GPA is less than 2.00.

 How will I be notified if I am placed on academic probation?

-If you are placed on academic probation you will be contacted by the University on the Thursday following finals week, after final grades are available.
+If you are placed or continued on academic probation you will be contacted by the University by the Wednesday following finals week, after final grades are available.
 The university will contact you two different ways with this information.
-You will receive an e-mail to your UCM e-mail account and a personal message in MyCentral.
+You will receive an e-mail to your UCM e-mail account and a personal announcement in MyCentral.
 Both of these contacts will be sent from the Registrar’s Office.
 A paper letter will not be sent to inform you of your academic standing.

 You can also check your academic standing at anytime in MyCentral and on your unofficial transcript.

 If I have been placed on probation what should I do?